-16. Access to Insured Crop and Records, and Record Retention.
+16. Access to Insured Crop and Records, and Record Retention

-(a) For a period of three years after the end of the crop year, or three years after the date of final payment of the indemnity, whichever is later, you must retain and provide upon our request, or the request of any employee of USDA authorized to investigate or review any matter relating to crop insurance, complete records pertaining to:
+(a) For a period of three years after the end of the crop year, or three years after the date of final payment of the indemnity, whichever is later, you must retain and provide upon our request, or the request of any employee of USDA

-- (1) The planting, replanting, inputs, production, harvest and disposition of the insured crop; - (2) Your insurable, insured, and not insured acres; and - (3) All lease or other agreements that may be applicable to the insured crop. - (b) By signing the application for insurance authorized under the Act or by continuing insurance for which you have previously applied, you authorize us or USDA, or any person acting for us or USDA authorized to investigate or review any matter relating to crop insurance, to obtain records relating to the planting, replanting, lease, ownership, production, inputs, harvesting, disposition, or contract agreements of the insured crop from any person who may have custody of such records, including but not limited to, FSA offices, banks, warehouses, gins, cooperatives, marketing associations, landlords and accountants.
-You must assist in obtaining all records we or any employee of USDA, or any person acting for us or USDA authorized to investigate or review any matter relating to crop insurance, request from third parties. - (c) We or any employee of USDA, or any person acting for us or USDA authorized to investigate or review any matter relating to crop insurance: - (1) May extend the record retention period beyond three years by notifying you of such extension in writing; and - (2) Have the right to examine, as often as reasonably required during the record retention period: - (i) The insured crop at any location where such crop may be found or maintained; and - (ii) All records related to the insured crop, this policy, and mediation, arbitration or litigation involving the insured crop, at any location where such records may be found or maintained. - (d) Failure to provide access to the insured crop or the farm, maintain or provide any required records, authorize access to the records maintained by third parties, or assist in obtaining all such records will result in a determination that no indemnity is due for the crop year in which such failure occurred.
+- authorized to investigate or review any matter relating to crop insurance, complete records pertaining to: - (1) The planting, replanting, inputs, production, - harvest and disposition of the insured crop; - (2) Your insurable, insured, and not insured acres; and - (3) All lease or other agreements that may be applicable to the insured crop. - (4) If a lease or other similar agreement is not available or you cannot provide such documentation, a lease certification form may be used by you to certify in lieu of a lease only if the content of the certification form can be verified by us.
+If we are unable to verify the information on the lease certification form, or it was determined the information on the form was inaccurate or false and no lease existed, you will be subject to section 16(d) and premiumis still owed. - (b) By signing the application for insurance authorized under the Act or by continuing insurance for which you have previously applied, you authorize us or USDA, or any person acting for us or USDA authorized to investigate or review any matter relating to crop insurance, to obtain records relating to the planting, replanting, lease, ownership, share, production, inputs, harvesting, disposition, or contract agreements of the insured crop from any person who may have custody of such records, including but not limited to, FSA offices, banks, warehouses, gins, cooperatives, marketing associations. landlords accountants.
+You must assist in obtaining all records we or any employee of USDA, or any person acting for us or USDA authorized to investigate or review any matter relating to crop insurance, request from third parties. - (c) We or any employee of USDA, or any person acting for us or USDA authorized to investigate or review any matter relating to crop insurance: - (1) May extend the record retention period beyond three years by notifying you of such extension in writing; and - (2) Have the right to examine, as often as reasonably required during the record retention period:

+- (i) The insured crop at any location where such crop may be found ormaintained; and - (ii) All records related to the insured crop, this policy, and mediation, arbitration or litigation involving the insured crop, at any location where such records may be found or maintained. - (d) Failure to provide access to the insured crop or the farm, maintain or provide any required records, including information required in 16(a)(3) or (4), authorize access to the records maintained by third parties, or assist in obtaining all such records will result in a determination that no indemnity is due for the crop year in which such failure occurred.

-17. Other Insurance.
+17. Other Insurance